 The most important factor of the RISETM approach is building a strong, trusting relationship with your student/client.
 This is the priority and by using their strengths and their unique interests one can create a tailored supportive world around them.

 The main components of RISETM are:

 This, for us, is the most important aspect of this approach.
 Building trust with your student, loved one, client and so on is of the utmost importance.
-Once trust is built, a child is more willing to engage, interact and share.
-A child is also more comfortable and at ease around people they trust.
+Once trust is built, a child/adult is more willing to engage, interact and share.
+An individual is also more comfortable and at ease around people they trust.

-Use what interests them to help them learn and grow.
-It is important to enter their world, find out what they like and use it to help them learn and blossom.
-Do not force them to fit into your box, your way or the way you think they should learn.
-Rather let them guide you and help you navigate their world so that you can be a vessel of change for them.
+Use what interests them to provide support and help them to learn and grow.
+It is important to enter their world, find out what they like and use it to help them.
+Do not force them to fit into your box, your way or the way you think they should learn or be.
+Rather let them guide you and help you navigate their world so that you can be a genuine support for them.

-This is a child-centered approach so it is important to focus the educational or therapeutic program around the child’s specific needs and learning goals.
-If a child is happy and doing what they like and capable of, they are more likely going to want to carry on doing it.
+As a non-invasive, person-centered approach it is important to focus the educational or therapeutic program around the individual's specific needs and learning goals.
+If a person is happy and doing what they like and capable of, they are more likely going to want to carry on doing it.